We are Perth Hills Speech Pathology (ABN: 41662996501) of 26 Kobus Heights, Roleystone, Western Australia, 6111, Australia.

 o doctors, other health professionals, and education professionals;

 o our third-party professional advisors and service providers, including (without limitation) our lawyers, book-keepers, accountants, auditors, tax consultants, actuaries, management consultants and IT service providers (including software-as-a-service provider); and

 o Medicare, private health insurance providers, our insurers and reinsurers.

-: To promote the safety, welfare and wellbeing of vulnerable children in WA, the requires WA speech pathologists who are members of Speech Pathology Australia to take reasonable steps to proactively exchange information, and co-ordinate the delivery of services, with WA Health, schools, non-government organisations, the Family and Federal Courts, the police and other prescribed bodies in WA.
+Important note: To promote the safety, welfare and wellbeing of vulnerable children in WA, the Children and Community Services Act 2004 (WA) requires WA speech pathologists who are members of Speech Pathology Australia to take reasonable steps to proactively exchange information, and co-ordinate the delivery of services, with WA Health, schools, non-government organisations, the Family and Federal Courts, the police and other prescribed bodies in WA.
 These obligations generally override confidentiality and privacy rights.

 We know that you are concerned about your personal information – especially your health information.
 We will use reasonable endeavours to prevent unauthorised access to, modification of, disclosure, misuse or loss of that information as required by law.

-Our directors and staff have reviewed the requirements of the Privacy Laws and our third-party service providers have been made aware that they are required to comply with the requirements of the (Cth).
+Our directors and staff have reviewed the requirements of the Privacy Laws and our third-party service providers have been made aware that they are required to comply with the requirements of the Privacy Act 1988 (Cth).

 We have data protection measures in place (including password-locked computers) when we store personal information electronically.
 Our hard copy health records are stored in a locked filing cabinet on site accessible only to authorised staff.

 Access to and accuracy of your personal information